 Identification

 Spongy moths are easiest to identify in the caterpillar and egg stages.
 Adult moths and pupae are easily mistaken for native butterflies and moths.
-If you are trying to manage spongy moth, we suggest focusing on the caterpillar and egg stages to minimize the risk of killing the wrong insect.
+If you are trying to manage a spongy moth, we suggest focusing on the caterpillar and egg stages to minimize the risk of killing the wrong insect.

 Spongy moth caterpillars have a blue-black, hairy body with pairs of blue and red bumps down their back.
 When first hatched from their eggs, caterpillars can be as small as less than 0.25 inches but can grow to 1.5 to 2 inches long.
-Their hairs can irritate some people’s skin, so avoid touching them or, if necessary, handle them with gloves.
+Their hair can irritate some people’s skin, so avoid touching them or, if necessary, handle them with gloves.

 Several kinds of caterpillars look similar to spongy moth: